🛡️ Updated for 2026 OSHA Standards

 Gravity of Violation

-The primary factor.
-OSHA assesses both the severity of potential injury (death, hospitalization, medical treatment) and the probability it will occur.
-Higher gravity = higher base penalty up to $16,550 for serious violations.
+The primary factor — assessors evaluate both the severity of potential injury and the probability it will occur.
+Higher gravity = higher base penalty.

 Employer Size